 3. How to make code untestable

-While it may sound just great to have a blazingly fast, deterministic, robust, and maintainable test suite in place, it really needs to be kept in mind that this must not be an afterthought during development.
-If not carefully taken into account, it is surprisingly easy to end up with code which makes it incredibly hard to add any useful (fast, small) automated tests ex-post (an endavour hard to describe other than painful).
+If not carefully taking testing into account, it is surprisingly easy to end up with code which makes it incredibly hard to add any useful (fast, small) automated tests ex-post.

 Consider the following Java sample: